davharris/SDM-tutorial/tutorial.md

 ![plot of chunk glm](figure/glm.png)

 Note that the glms don't really capture the shape of the curve, regardless of which set of 200 observations we feed to the model.
 There seem to be some systematic biases, with all six models missing the full height of the main peak and then remaining too high on both ends as it trails off.
 The glm simply can't capture what's going on.
+In principle, if we included enough polynomial terms, we'd be able to get the right shape, but there would be horrible overfitting problems with that approach.
+So in practice, if we want anything more accurate than "the response to X is hump-shaped", we need a more flexible model form.
+That's where the zoo of nonparametric and semiparametric regression techniques comes into play.

-Let's see if something more flexible like a generalized additive model (GAM) does better.
-For simplicity's sake, I used the `gam` function from the `gam` package, although the `mgcv` package is probably better for most purposes.
+Let's see if a generalized additive model (GAM) does better.
 GAMs drop the assumption that we know the functional form of the curve (e.g. that it's a polynomial), but still assume that the curve doesn't jump around too much.
 Formally, that usually involves constraints or penalties on the second derivative of the function.

+For simplicity's sake, I used the `gam` function from the `gam` package, although the `mgcv` package is probably better for most purposes.

-In `R`, the syntax for GAMs is almost identical as for GLMs:
+In `R`, the syntax for GAMs in either package is almost the same as for GLMs:

 `glm.model = glm(y ~ s(x, df = 4), family = binomial, data = data)`